6 Benefits of Clove Essential Oil for Health

 It is brownish or dark brownish in color and is widely found in the kitchen as a condiment.

-Clove buds procured directly from the plant possesses a high aromatic scent and pungent yet agreeable taste.
+Clove buds procured directly from the plant possess a highly aromatic scent and pungent yet agreeable taste.

 It is one of the natural herbal remedies and medicinal plants used for ages and also as a condiment in foods.